How Detailed Should Your Invention Disclosure Form Be?

 Details Matter More Than You Think

 Your goal in creating an invention disclosure form is to capture everything your innovators have created.
+This includes leveraging the value of patent mining in idea management to ensure comprehensive coverage.
 This obviously includes the IP embodied in your products.
 But it also includes the other inventions, variations, and embodiments that were set to the side.

 For an invention disclosure form to have value in patent mining, you need maximum engagement with your disclosure process.
 This favors an invention disclosure form that requires inventors to provide a minimal level of detail.
 Such a form will be less time-consuming and less burdensome to your inventors.